open-mmlab/mmdeploy/docs/en/05-supported-backends/coreml.md

 ## Installation

-To convert the model in mmdet, you need to compile libtorch to support custom operators such as nms.
+To convert the model in mmdet, you need to compile libtorch to support custom operators such as nms (only needed in conversion stage).
+For MacOS 12 users, please install Pytorch 1.8.0, for MacOS 13 users, please install Pytorch 2.0.0+.

 ```bash
 cd ${PYTORCH_DIR}